Last Sunday, I was here – 8 Morrison Street.

 – Haven’t seen a quail egg before?
 This is where you’re going to see it.

 – It’s pretty Muslim-friendly.
-There are a few things more unattractive to a me as a Muslim than the all-permeating smell of alcohol, and slabs of meat hanging around, when I’m looking for something to eat.
-TMT features none of that.
-There are several small butchers, but they’re not in your face in any way.
 We spotted one Muslim stallholder who sold halaal chicken sandwiches and koeksisters.
 The ever popular falafel guy from the Essenwood Flea Market is also there; all his food is vegetarian and very, very yummy.
 We also visited Margaret Wasserfall’s cake shop, where nothing contained alcohol, meat or gelatine (YAY).
 My friend had raved about a stall called The Bake Shop, which featured some beautiful German chocolate cupcakes.
 Unfortunately these cupcakes were placed right next to the bacon/banana ones.
 The thing about home bakeries is that you have to be skeptical about cross-contamination, so this meant The Bake Shop was off limits.
 Sigh.

 – Get some baba ganouj on your falafel wrap.
 It’s so, so smokey!